 Biennials are plants that require two seasons to complete their life cycle (produce seed and die).
-This includes cabbages, onions and leeks, beets, parsnips, celery, parsley, rutabagas, and carrots.
+This includes: cabbages, onions, leeks, beets, parsnips, celery, parsley, rutabagas, and carrots.
 Biennials are usually insect or windpollinated and require dry processing.

 Perennials are plants that live for a minimum of three years, but some can live for decades.
 They usually can produce seed and not die.
-Common edible perennials include many herbs such as oregano and rosemary, tree fruits such as apples and pears, berries, rhubarb, artichoke, asparagus, as well as tomatoes and peppers in warm climates.
-The term perennial includes herbaceous plants we usually call perennials, as well as trees, bulbs, shrubs, cacti, bamboos, some grasses, and vines.
+Common edible perennials include many herbs such as oregano and rosemary; tree fruits like apples and pears; berries, rhubarb, artichoke and asparagus; as well as tomatoes and peppers in warm climates.
+The term perennial includes herbaceous ornamental plants we usually call 'perennials', as well as trees, bulbs, shrubs, cacti, bamboos, some grasses, and vines.